leonp/leonp.github.io/about/index.md

     <h3>Website development</h3>

-    <p>I build websites.
+    <p><strong>I plan, build and manage websites and apps</strong>.
 Given a free reign, I'll prioritise speed and security over what I deem unnecessary features, so my preference is to use the following tools:</p>

     <ul>